 Capture One Pro has Linear and Radial Gradient tools.
 Whilst these were available in previous versions, their performance left something to be desired.

 In Capture One Pro 12, they’ve been given an upgrade.
-This brings the tools on par to that of Lightroom.
+This brings the tools on par with that of Lightroom.

 I definitely liked the Sessions concept in Capture One Pro 12.
 However, it’s not something that is new to version 12.
 Between Lightroom and Capture One Pro the latter is definitely the better in terms of file organization.
 I personally find the default catalog system of Lightroom quite cumbersome to use.